clingen-data-model/allele/source/allele/implementation/integrated_examples/index.md

 IV.
 [Complex Alleles](scenario_group_4.html)

-  These complex allele scenarios demonstrate the basic design behind the idea of organizing multiple simple alleles on the same copy of a chromosome as a single canonical allele concept.
+  These complex allele scenarios demonstrate the basic design behind the idea of organizing multiple allele instances on the same copy of a chromosome as a single canonical allele concept.
 The most prevelant scenario whereby this concept is used is in the area of pharmacogenetics, specifically, the start allele representation.
 Several examples of star alleles are provided for examination.